mager/magerdotco/src/pages/blog/2022-11-26-thanksgiving-stuffing.md

 Preheat the oven to 300º and then tear up the bread into bite-sized pieces.
 Dry out the bread in the oven for about 15-20 minutes until it's a little softer than a crouton; crispy but chewy.
 Toss the bread into a big bowl and set aside.

 Put all that butter into a skillet and melt it.
 Throw in the mirepoix (onion, fennel, leeks, garlic) and sauté until it's soft, about 10-15 minutes.
-Toss in the fragrant herbs for a minute or two then point the carmelized mix into the bread bowl.
+Toss in the fragrant herbs for a minute or two then pour the carmelized mix into the bread bowl.

 ![Onion jam](/images/blog/2022-11-26-thanksgiving-stuffing/stuffing-2.jpg)